Cognemo-lab/DesignEfficiency_fMRI/README.md

 4. Modify and run the function `'run_efficiency_analysis_wager_fun'`

-5. The example design used here is based on the paper ÒNeural Arbitration between Social and Individual Learning SystemsÓ
+5. The example design used here is based on the paper "Neural Arbitration between Social and Individual Learning Systems"